iTwin/bis-schemas/Domains/Geotechnical/GeotechnicalInterpretation/GeotechnicalInterpretation.remarks.md

 `IBoreholeProvider` exists to unify `BoreholeSource` (an exclusive collection of `Borehole`s), `BoreholeGroup` (a non-exclusive collection of `Borehole`s) and any future class that is able to produce a set of `Borehole`s (e.g. perhaps in the future there will be a `BoreholeFilter` concept) for downstream processing.

-The TypeScript wrapper for each `IBoreholeProvider` subclass is expected to have a XXXX() method.
+The TypeScript wrapper for each `IBoreholeProvider` subclass is expected to have a `getBoreholes()` method.

 ### BoreholeGroup